 We start by evaluating DEFO on classic traffic engineering (TE) goals.
-We take as an example the Min-MaxLoad goal that aims at maximizing the spare capacity of the maximally-loaded link (see \S 3).
+We take as an example the Min-MaxLoad goal that aims at maximizing the spare capacity of the maximally-loaded link (see $\S$ 3).

 Table 2 compares the quality of the solutions (in terms of maximal link load) achieved by the considered optimization techniques with the theoretical optimum.
 Optimum results are computed by running the standard Linear Program (LP) formalizing the multi-commodity flow problem [39].
-This LP assumes the possibility for any node to fractionally split flows with arbitrary proportions.
-This assumption is not realistic: Even with uneven load balancing, supporting it would require to know in advance the size of all flows and continuously adjust load balancing according to flow sizes.
+This LP assumes the possibility for any network node to fractionally split flows with arbitrary proportions.
+Such splitting ability is not realistically feasible in practice even with uneven load balancing, because it would require to know in advance the size of all flows and continuously change split proportions according to flow sizes.
 We provided this LP as input to the commercial Gurobi solver.
 The computation always ran out of memory on the laptop used in our evaluation, except for 3 topologies.
 We then re-ran the LP solver on a much more powerful server (32 CPU cores and 96 GB of RAM), and reported the results in Table 2.
-Even on this server, the LP could not be solved in some cases (NA values).
+We stress that the LP could not be solved in some cases (NA values in the table), even on that server.

-DEFO computes excellent solutions.
+DEFO computes close-to-optimum solutions.
 Despite restricting to even load-balancing over IGP paths, DEFO computes forwarding paths that lower the maximum load to a value close to the theoretical optimum.
 In some cases, this value is even equal to the optimum value, as for I5.
 In all the other cases except one, it is less than 10% worse than the optimum.
 Moreover, DEFO terminates in 3 minutes (by setting, see §6) on a commodity laptop, while running the LP took us up to many hours (including an entire night for the experiment on R2) and sometimes ran out of memory on a much more powerful server.